olson-sean-k/mitsein/README.md

 **Items are stored consistently in Mitsein.** No head item is allocated differently.
 For example, the [`nonempty`] crate directly exposes a head item that is, unlike tail items, **not** allocated on the heap.
-This can potentially cause surprising behavior or performance.
+This can potentially cause surprising behavior or performance and precludes constructing slices over nominally contiguous collections.

-Non-empty collection APIs that exhibit different behavior are distinct from counterparts in Mitsein.
+Non-empty collection APIs that exhibit different behavior from their counterparts have distinct names in Mitsein.
 For example, the [`vec1`] crate presents `Vec1::pop` and `Vec1::remove`, which may be unclear in context.
-Mitsein instead presents APIs like `Vec1::pop_or_get_only` and `Vec1::remove_or_replace_only`, for example.
+Mitsein instead presents more explicit APIs like `Vec1::pop_or_get_only` and `Vec1::remove_or_replace_only`, for example.

 **Mitsein separates many non-empty error concerns into a segmentation API.**
-Segments span a range in a collection and support topological mutations (e.g., removal of items).
-Non-empty collections can be segmented prior to removal operations, for example.
-The [`nonempty`] and [`nunny`] crates have limited (or no) support for removals while the [`vec1`] crate provides fallible but bespoke counterparts.
+Segments span a range in a collection and support the insertion and removal of items.
+Non-empty collections can be segmented prior to removals, which consolidates error conditions: the segment can be freely manipulated without checks or errors after it has been constructed.
+The [`nonempty`] and [`nunny`] crates have limited or no support for removals while the [`vec1`] crate only supports fallible removals directly against `Vec1`.

 ```rust
 use mitsein::prelude::*;